-A meal pattern requirement is a listing of food components that must be served to the children participating in the SFSP.
+A meal pattern is a listing of required food components that must be served to the children participating in the SFSP.
 Each component in each meal must be present in order for your sponsor to receive reimbursement for that meal.
 When the meal pattern requirements are followed, not only does the sponsor receive proper reimbursement, but the child eating the meal receives a well-balanced, nutritious meal that supplies the kinds and amounts of foods that will meet their nutrient and energy needs.
-You can find the SFSP Meal Pattern Requirements on pages 14 through 16 of this handbook.
+You can find the SFSP Meal Pattern Requirements in this guide.